 "Brandon is a coffee-lovin’ all-around nice guy.
 He grew up just north of Salt Lake City in Layton, UT, with his older brother, younger sister, and lovely parents.
 Brandon has many talents, including the ability to figure out how to operate or fix anything with and on/off switch.
 Brandon isn’t afraid to break his manly I-like-to-grill-stuff-image by admitting his favorite of our three pets was our smallest kitty.
 At 6 ft. tall, I often call upon him to reach that shelf above the fridge.
 Brandon has an impressive amount of patience and is one of the best listeners you will ever meet.
 His encouragement in my relationship with God and with others is so valued and I’m thankful he’s always looking out for me.
 Brandon hadn’t put much thought into going to Swaziland at first, I had to gently persuade him to go.
 Now he seems just as passionate about the country and its people as me.
 I’m so grateful we’ve been able to experience our trips there together as a couple -it means so much to have complete unity in our decision to move there."

 What Brandon says about Melinda

 Thanks so much for taking the time to get to know a little more about each of us.
 As you can tell, we are pretty normal folks that decided to step out and serve in a very untypical way.
-While our need for financial support is very real, we are in desperate need for your prayer support.
-Would you be willing to sign up for our monthly newsletter?
-We promise we won’t spam you –it would mean the world to us to be able to stay connected with you while we are in Swaziland so we can share the latest updates on how things are going.
+While our need for financial support is very real, we are always in desperate need for your prayer support.
+Would you be willing to sign up for our newsletter?
+We promise we won’t spam you –it would mean the world to us to be able to stay connected with you so we can share the latest updates on how things are going.